ontargetcomputing/nis-aws-terraform/accounts/README.md

 # Accounts Directory

 ## Overview
 The `accounts/` directory organizes infrastructure configurations by AWS account.
 Each subfolder corresponds to a specific AWS account and is further divided into directories for managing baseline infrastructure and application-specific workloads.
+RDB

 ## Directory Structure